 Use of Time for Professional Development: The MPS and the MFT are committed to continuing to explore a more comprehensive, effective, and efficient use of time.
-This includes job-embedded professional development opportunities, that enhance and accelerate student learning, the quality of teacher effectiveness, and use of school budgets.
+This includes job-embedded professional development opportunities that enhance and accelerate student learning, the quality of teacher effectiveness, and use of school budgets.
 Professional development is critical to improve the instructional skills and knowledge of all teaching staff.
 To that end, the District Staff Development Advisory shall:

-- · Research and explore new uses of time for instruction and professional development. - Support individual teachers, teams of teachers or schools who use time in more flexible ways to enhance student achievement. - Recommendations to all District departments whose operations impact the use of time, such as Payroll, Transportation, Food Services, Facilities, Human Resources and others.

-The District in consultation with MFT may provide an additional four (4) days of professional development for all licensed teachers employed for the 2007-2009 school year, as defined in Article II of this Agreement.
+- Research and explore new uses of time for instruction and professional development. - Support individual teachers, teams of teachers or schools who use time in more flexible ways to enhance student achievement. - Recommendations to all District departments whose operations impact the use of time, such as Payroll, Transportation, Food Services, Facilities, Division of Human Resources and others. - The District in consultation with MFT may provide additional days of professional development for all licensed teachers, as defined in Article II of this Agreement.
 Teachers will be paid at the Staff Development Hourly Rate, Schedule "G".
 Participation is on a voluntary basis.
-The professional development will be delivered by teachers and/or District approved providers.
+The professional development will be delivered by teachers, designated district personnel and/or District approved providers.
 Professional development offerings shall be aligned with the needs of the students at each site.